FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 compound in a pharmaceutical company.
 Here, the company would give no access to the data until they have patented the compound or given the compound to clinical trial.

-**In summary, project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s that FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) experts can get access to data should be at a higher priority than those that have limitations on data access.**
+**In summary, project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s that FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) experts can get access to data should be at a higher priority than those that have limitations on data access.**

 ### 6. Prioritization based on presence of data champions